moved to https://docs.hpc.taltech.ee

 Environment

-module load green/all
+module load rocky8/all

 Running Gaussian jobs

 Gaussian input files are executed by the commands g09 or g16 depending on the version of Gaussian used.
-This command is usually placed in Slurm script.
+This command is usually placed in slurm script.

 g16 < job.com > job.log